YJQ980314/reservation_system/rfcs/0001-core-reservation.md

 CREATE INDEX reservations_user_id_idx ON rsvp.reservations (user_id);

--- if use_id is null, find all reservations within during for the resource -- if resurce_id is null, find all reservations within during for the user -- if both user_id and resource_id are null, find all reservations within during -- if both set, find all reservations within during for the user and resource CREATE OR REPLACE FUNCTION rsvp.query(uid text, rid text, during: TSTZRANGE) RETURNS TABLE rsvp.reservations AS $$ $$ LANGUAGE plpgsql；
+-- if use_id is null, find all reservations within during for the resource -- if resource_id is null, find all reservations within during for the user -- if both user_id and resource_id are null, find all reservations within during -- if both set, find all reservations within during for the user and resource CREATE OR REPLACE FUNCTION rsvp.query(uid text, rid text, during: TSTZRANGE) RETURNS TABLE rsvp.reservations AS $$ $$ LANGUAGE plpgsql；